section-engineering-education/engineering-education/articles/an-introduction-to-cicd-tools/index.md

 - Jobs
 - Tasks

-#### The Plan Block
+#### The plan block
-By default, plans have only one stage.
+By default, plans only have one stage.
 It can, however, be used to divide jobs into different stages and then execute them as needed.
 To ensure efficiency, the plan block utilizes the working repository to run multiple stages sequentially.
 Plans ensure that you have everything in one place, even though you have separate stages to separate jobs and tasks within them.

-#### The Jobs Block
+#### The jobs block
 Jobs are a collection of tasks that are executed in a specific order on the same agent.
 They give you control over the order in which the tasks for your build must be completed.
 Jobs gather task requirements to map out the skills needed in the Bamboo CI Server's comprehension.

-#### The Task Block
+#### The task block
 In Bamboo, the task block consists of a series of discrete unit running in a specific order that carries out a specific system command programmed by the developer.
 Some of these tasks include executing and running scripts or parsing results on the software tests.

 ### Buddy as a CI/CD tool